papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

         !!! warning
             Ensure that the appropriate amount of tokens provided has been minted previously and is available in your account before adding liquidity to the pool.

         In this case, the liquidity provided to the pool is between DOT tokens and PPM tokens with the asset ID 1112 on Polkadot Asset Hub.
-The intention is to provide liquidity for 1 DOT token (u128 value of 1000000000000 as it has 10 decimals) and 1 PPM token (u128 value of 1000000000000 as it also has 10 decimals).
+The intention is to provide liquidity for 1 DOT token (`u128` value of 1000000000000 as it has ten decimals) and 1 PPM token (`u128` value of 1000000000000 as it also has ten decimals).

 Signing and submitting the transaction adds liquidity to the pool.
 To verify the liquidity addition, check the **Explorer** section on the Polkadot.Js App interface and ensure that the **`LiquidityAdded`** event was emitted.